janhaviiii/JApi/docs/index.md

+theme: jekyll-theme-minimal
+title: JApi Documentation
+description: Bookmark this to keep an eye on my project updates!

 Quality documentation is a hallmark of any healthy software project.
 For open-source projects, however, maintaining a robust compendium of knowledge detailing all the ins and outs is paramount.
 Well-curated documentation increases your project’s approachability, provides asynchronous guidance, and fosters the